Read our latest publications

 Over the last three years the Lab has produced a number of reports related to the strategic report.
 This series of projects began with a thematic project on how the strategic report provided an opportunity to rethink reporting in a Clear & Concise way.

 This was followed by a project looking at how best to describe Dividend Policy and Practice; an important element of allocating the value created by companies.

 In 2016 we issued a report on Business Model reporting which emphasised the importance of the business model as an anchor for the rest of the strategic report.
 In 2017 we issued a report on risk and viability reporting which emphasised the importance of specific risk reporting and viability statements which clearly express the long-term prospects of a company.
-By the end of 2018 the Lab will issue a further report on reporting of performance metrics.
+In June 2018 we released an investor perspective on the reporting of performance metrics.
 The second phase of this project will be released in late 2018.

 Disclosures around pay and performance continue to be an area of interest for investors.
 The Lab has looked at a number of aspects of remuneration reporting in the past relating to the changes in remuneration reporting regulations in 2013.
 The Lab’s project on the Single Figure for Remuneration influenced how it was presented and this was followed by a project on the Reporting of Pay and Performance which considered some key areas where companies could focus disclosure.

 There has been a increasing focus on the Audit Committee report and the Lab issued a report setting out how it might focus on actions rather than processes in our project on Audit Committee reporting.
 The Lab also considered how reporting could respond to an industry issue in our case study with WM Morrisons Supermarkets PLC.